pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ## Operator Traits

 All operators in Rust are associated with traits.
-If we'd like to implement operators for our types we have to implement the associated traits.
+If we'd like to impl operators for our types we have to impl the associated traits.

 | Trait(s) | Category | Operator(s) | Description |
 |----------|----------|-------------|-------------|